-Just as Boy-Mothers are influenced by their superconscious and unconscious archetypal pattern, so they are influenced by their socialization archetype.
+Just as Boy-Mothers are influenced by their superconscious and unconscious archetypal pattern, so are they influenced by their family myth.

-Boy-Mother with a Boychild Family Myth (Most Common)
+Boy-Mother with a Boychild Family Myth

 Boychild Conscious Boychild

-Family Subconscious
+Family

-Myth Mother
+Myth Subconscious Mother

+,

 Boy-Mothers with a Boychild myth are especially good at selling ideas, and they sometimes manipulate people in the process.
-They can display a lot of aloofness and can also be very invasive.
-They may have a hard time socializing.
-They do not know hoThe Achievers int across without being pushy and turning people off.
+They are often aloof about the fact that they can be very invasive, which makes it hard for them to socialize.
+They do not know how to get their point across without being pushy and turning people off.
 Then, they get angry about being rejected and abandoned.
 If someone, for example, does not return their persistent phone calls, they take offense.